HoverBaum/talk-developing-growth/slides.md

 We need many ideas, an entire MIRO full of them.

 KPI not only primary, but also ones that make sense.
 Not only more leads, but more paying customers.

+At some point my team was singing "what, where, why and the KPI".
 -->

 ---